 Today, he is still living at Project 90's Transitional Living Center.
-He is engaged to be married, works at a full time job while going to school, with a goal of working in the AOD field, to give back to the community.
+He is engaged to be married and works fulltime while going to school with a goal of working in the AOD field to give back to the community.